ParasGupta-BCA/UI-Package/README.md

-# BCA MUNDA UI - Comprehensive UI Components Showcase
+# Comprehensive UI Components Showcase

 A comprehensive collection of modern UI components and animations created with HTML, CSS, and JavaScript.
 This project showcases over 100+ UI elements organized in a single, easy-to-navigate interface.